sphinx-contrib/typer/doc/source/index.rst

    :width: 93

 The ``typer`` directive has options for generating docs for all subcommands as well and optionally generating independent sections for each.
 There are also mechanisms for passing options to the underlying console and svg generation functions.
-See the official documentation for more information.
+See table of contents for more information.

 .. toctree::
    :maxdepth: 2